vishalvishw10/facebook-friend-autocomplete/README.md

 ## Usage

-To use this plugin, you first need to have a Facebook app registered:
+To use this plugin, you first need to have a Facebook Canvas Game App registered:

 1. Go to [the Facebook developers page](https://developers.facebook.com/)
 2. Click on Apps > Create a new app in the header
-3. Configure your app however you like
+3. Create a game and configure it however you like
 4. Awesome!

 Once that is ready, you'll need to load the Facebook Javascript SDK on your page and initialize your app.